 President’s Day is on February 20th, so to celebrate I wanted to teach one of my all time favorite poems.
-“To Meet Mr. Lincoln” is such a great poem to learn, but is even more fun to set to music.
+“To Meet Mr. Lincoln” is a President’s Day music activity that sets a great poem to music.
 Any poem or speech piece can be made musical by simply saying it as a rap, adding body percussion or instruments, or moving to the words.

 To Meet Mr. Lincoln by Eve Merriam

 If I lived at the time that Mr. Lincoln did,

 and I met Mr. Lincoln with his stovepipe lid.

 And his coal black cape and his thundercloud beard,

 and worn and sad-eyed He appeared:

 “Don’t worry, Mr. Lincoln,” I’d reach up and pat his hand,